jlangch/venice/doc/readme/macros.md

 * a function transforms values into other values
 * a macro transforms code into other code

-In a more depth analysis function and macros can be compared regarding the aspects:
+In more detail function and macros can be compared regarding the aspects:

 * when the arguments are evaluated?
 * is the return value evaluated?

-Regarding these those two aspects, here are the differences between macros and functions:
+Regarding these two aspects macros and functions can be compared as:

 |           | arguments evaluation                           | return value evaluated? |
 | :---      | :---                                           | :---                    |